-The SIR develops Clinical Practice Guidelines (CPGs) to provide educational resources to practicing clinicians to promote high quality outcomes and patient safety in vascular and interventional radiology.
-CPGs are not fixed rules nor are they the sole determinant of treatment choice; and are not intended to establish a legal standard of care.
-Use of the CPGs is voluntary and a deviation from the recommendations should not automatically be interpreted as the delivery of care that is substandard.
-CPGs are not intended to supplant professional judgment and a physician may deviate from these guidelines, as necessitated by the individual patient, practice setting, or available resources.
+The SIR develops standards and guidelines to provide educational resources to practicing clinicians to promote high quality outcomes and patient safety in vascular and interventional radiology.
+Guidelines are not fixed rules nor are they the sole determinant of treatment choice; and are not intended to establish a legal standard of care.
+Use of the standards is voluntary and a deviation from the recommendations should not automatically be interpreted as the delivery of care that is substandard.
+Standards are not intended to supplant professional judgment and a physician may deviate from these guidelines, as necessitated by the individual patient, practice setting, or available resources.
 Other sources of information may be used in conjunction with these principles to produce a process leading to high quality medical care.
 The ultimate judgment regarding the conduct of any specific procedure or course of management must be made by the physician, who should consider all circumstances relevant to the individual clinical situation.